API Documentation

 True Positive Rate.
 Synonym for sensitivity.

-See sensitiviy for description.
+See sensitivity for description.

 Plots